Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - D.1.1.ba) Feeding a parrot a cookie to obtain Over-Overkill advancement (#formatLink("https://bugs.mojang.com/browse/MC/issues/MC-269656")[MC-269656])
 - D.1.1.bb) Trapping wither (#formatLink("https://youtu.be/PCkzhtBl_xY&t=91")[Example], #formatLink("https://youtu.be/O-QgTljCgZw&t=153")[Example \#2])
 - D.1.1.bc) Compass glitch (#formatLink("https://youtu.be/fQi1dOHEYLg")[Example])
-D.1.2) Any other glitches not included in D.1.1 must not be used during glitchless runs.
+D.1.2) Any other glitches not included in D.1.1 must not be used during NMG runs.
-- Examples of glitches that are not allowed include but are not limited to:
+- Examples of major glitches include but are not limited to:
 - D.1.2.a) Duplication and zero-stack glitches (#formatLink("https://youtu.be/PYFMGuicVWA&t=102")[Example])
 - D.1.2.b) Save and Quit damage prevention abuse (#formatLink("https://youtu.be/KjxrjT8xRrE&t=953")[Example])
 - D.1.2.c) X-Ray; minor unintentional x-rays may be verified, but intentional (or important but unintentional) x-rays (at the discretion of verifiers) must not be used (such as in this #formatLink("https://youtu.be/oImgrxw-v6I&t=688")[example]).